The week in breach news

 How it could affect your business

-Phishing campaigns are becoming more convincing and harder to spot as attackers increasingly use AI to craft realistic messages and impersonate trusted entities.
-Once a single user is tricked, attackers can compromise the entire network and gain access to sensitive data.
-To reduce risk, organizations should combine user awareness training with stronger email security, multifactor authentication (MFA) and continuous monitoring for suspicious activity.
+Phishing campaigns are becoming more convincing as attackers increasingly use AI to craft realistic messages.
+Organizations should combine user awareness training with stronger email security, multifactor authentication and continuous monitoring for suspicious activity.

 North America